polymerdao/developer-hub/docs/index.md

 - [**Start testing Polymer's features with quickstart tutorials**](./category/quickstart/

-    Go to [`Tutorials`](./category/quickstart/ to quickly experience a cross-chain dApp leveraging Polymer with ready-made demo applications.
+    Go to [`Tutorials`](./category/quickstart/ to quickly experience a cross-chain that dApp leveraging Polymer with ready-made demo applications.

 - [**Evaluate why to build cross-chain using Polymer**](./category/why-polymer/